vlang/v/vlib/regex/README.md

 }
 ```

-Here an example of use:
+Here is an example of use:

 ```v oksyntax
 /*